anjanvb/analytics-upskill-idp/.ipynb_checkpoints/README-checkpoint.md

 cd idp_workshop/industry/insurance
 ```

-4. Open the [01-document-classification.ipynb](./01-document-classification.ipynb) notebook and follow instructions in the notebook for Document Classification with Amazon Comprehend custom classifier.
+4. Open the [01-document-classification.ipynb](./01-document-classification.ipynb) notebook and follow instructions in the notebook for Document Classification with Amazon Comprehend custom classification.

 5. Open the [02-document-extraction.ipynb](./02-document-extraction-1.ipynb) notebook and follow instructions in the notebook for Document Extraction with Amazon Textract.

 6. Open the [03-document-extraction-2.ipynb](./03-document-extraction-2.ipynb) notebook and follow instructions in the notebook for Document Extraction with Amazon Comprehend custom entity recognizer.

-7. Open the [04-document-enrichment.ipynb](./04-document-enrichment.ipynb) notebook and follow instructions in the notebook for Document enrichment (document redaction) with Amazon Comprehend PII entity recognizer.
+7. Open the [04-document-enrichment.ipynb](./04-document-enrichment.ipynb) notebook and follow instructions in the notebook for Document enrichment techniques with Amazon Comprehend Medical entity detection and Amazon Comprehend PII entity recognition.

 ## Clean Up